Hyperdraw/PlugPlex/GUIDE.md

 }
 ```

+Don't worry about the schemas error.
+We'll deal with that later.'

 ## Parameters in Plugs

 Parameters are passed to functions in plugs with *schemas*.
 A schema is a class with